SMITHsharon/JS101/README.md

 - writing output to the DOM
 - writing output to `console.log()`

 The various `JavaScript` files underwent many changes throughout the class discussion, with additions and deletions.
-Part of the discussion was lost from the final "save".
+Part of the discussion was lost from the final *saves*.

 ### Technologies Used